masikol/kromsatel/README.md

 While working, "kromsatel" creates temporary files and writes queries for "blastn" to them.
 If you terminate "kromsatel" or if it exits with error, they might be left after run.

-Under Unix-like systems, these files are stored in `/tmp`, and under Windows -- in the working directory.
+Under Unix-like systems, these files are stored in `/tmp`, and under Windows -- in user's temporary directory.

 Naming schema of these files is following: